holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

       - RUST_LOG=info
     ports:
       - "443:443"
+      # In production mode the server also runs a QUIC Address Discovery
+      # listener on UDP port 7842, which lets peers learn their own public
+      # address so they can try for a direct connection.
+Compose port
+      # mappings are TCP unless you say otherwise, so this one needs `/udp`.
+      - "7842:7842/udp"
     volumes:
         # Replace this with the path to the TLS certificate files on the host
         # and your desired mount point inside the container, in this format: